 - Development systems with high RAM clock speeds

-Thanks to better clock distribution, you can run more modules at higher clock speeds stably without having to rely on RDIMMs – ideal for systems with 4+ RAM slots or DDR5 RAM with clock speeds beyond 5600 MT/s.
+Thanks to improved clock distribution, more modules with higher clock speeds can be operated stably without needing RDIMMs – ideal for systems with 4+ RAM slots or DDR5 speeds beyond 5600 MT/s.

 Compatibility: Not Every System Supports CUDIMM/CSODIMM

 CUDIMM and CSODIMM are not universally compatible.
-The motherboard manufacturer must explicitly provide support for these memory types—both in the BIOS and in the electrical design.
-Not every motherboard can properly recognize and operate CUDIMM or CSODIMM.
+The mainboard manufacturer must explicitly support these memory types – both in the BIOS and hardware design.
+Not all boards can properly detect and run CUDIMM or CSODIMM.

-- In the Speicher.de online shop, “Clocked” memory modules are labeled with CUDIMM or CSODIMM.
+- In the Speicher.de online shop, “Clocked” modules are labeled as CUDIMM or CSODIMM.

-- If “Clocked” RAM is installed in a PC system not designed for it, the advantages of “Clocked” RAM modules will not be utilized.
+- If “Clocked” RAM is installed in an unsupported system, the advantages will not be used.

-- If “Clocked” RAM is used together with standard RAM modules without CKD chip on the same motherboard, the “Clocked” functionality will be automatically disabled.
+- If a mix of “Clocked” and standard RAM without CKD chip is installed, the “Clocked” feature will be disabled.

-Currently, CUDIMM or CSODIMM are supported by processors of the Intel Core Ultra 200 series – codename: Arrow Lake, which are based on the Z890 chipset.
-Motherboards with AMD CPUs are not yet known but are expected to follow soon.
+Currently, CUDIMM and CSODIMM are supported by processors in the Intel Core Ultra 200 series – codename: Arrow Lake, based on the Z890 or Q870 chipset.
+No AMD-compatible boards are known yet but are expected soon.

 ASUS | ROG Maximus Z890 Hero | Z890 | Intel Core Ultra 200 |